JordiRos/picovj/README.md

 # PicoVJ

 A functional VJ framework for PICO8!
-It is very scoped and usable with a single controller.
+It is very scoped and usable with a single controller (6 buttons).

 # Instructions

-You can try the commands in the main menu, to get the feel.
+You can try the commands in the main menu to get the feel.
+During the scenes all commands work as intended, but you won't get the debug values on screen.

 - Beat manager